GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 When all of the dependencies are installed, download and configure ESP-IDF:

 1. Download the [ESP-IDF](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) extension for Visual Studio Code.
-1. Select your git and python version.
+1. Select your Git and Python version.
 1. Select the location where you want to download ESP-IDF.
 1. Click the download button to download the ESP-IDF tools.
 1. Run the tool check to verify your installation.